ram-bor/simon-game/README.md

 ![](simon-gif.gif)

 Note: Game is not responsive on smaller and mobile devices.
-Works best on a google chrome browser
+Works best on a google chrome browser.

 # Installation